 We can assure you it is far better not to rush the planning of a funeral.
 Allowing more time helps you to make clearer decisions.
 When people are rushed they may forget or overlook matters, leading to regrets afterwards.

-The Wellington and Hutt Valley region is home to many different cultures and religions.
+The Wellington, Hutt Valley and Kapiti region is home to many different cultures and religions.
 We have established strong relationships over many years with a wide range of community groups, so you can be assured that we will do everything we can to accommodate your own community practices and protocols.

 Given that many of these community groups are small, we have often become good friends as well as the trusted funeral directors within them.